 Access to Georgioupolis is fairly easy.
 It is approximately a 20 minute drive from Rethymnon following the National Road.
 From there take the Episkopi exit which leads to Georgioupolis.
 Chania International Airport is 50 kilometres away from Georgioupolis therefor either a rental car or a taxi is advisable.
 Taxi will cost somewhere around €60 one way.

 For those of you who wish to explore the island further, renting a car is the easiest and most affordable solution.
-You can pick up your car rental from our office at the Chania International Airport or use our car rental in Georgioupolis with free pickup/drop off service from any hotel within Georgioupolis city limits.
+You can pick up your car rental at Chania International Airport or use our local car rental in Georgioupolis with free pickup/drop off service from any hotel within Georgioupolis city limits.

 The history of Georgioupolis